thamar-solorio/acl-pub/camera-ready-faq.md

 ---
 layout: default
-title: ACL 2017 instructions for camera-ready paper submissions
+title: NAACL 2018 instructions for camera-ready paper submissions
 ---

 -  [When and where do I send my final camera-ready paper?](#when-and-where-do-i-send-my-final-camera-ready-paper)